 Spend time rigorously researching your topic.
-Gathering between 15-20 sources is a good rule of thumb at this stage.
+Gathering between 15-20 primary and secondary sources is a good rule of thumb at this stage.
 As you research, you can link up supporting evidence with certain sections of your paper based on your outline.
 The more evidence you compile, the better equipped you will be to root your claims in fact-based logic—which will fortify your overall argument.

 At this point, it’s finally time to start writing.
 Don’t think too deeply about finding the perfect words for every sentence; get the bulk of the argument down and worry about editing later.
 Being a perfectionist while writing will only impede your progress.

 It’s important to remember that an effective thesis has a definable, arguable claim.
 Your sentences should be concise, authoritative, and specific.
 By focusing on structure and the way your points flow together, your thesis will gain persuasive strength.

 While writing, keep in mind that a solid argument not only revolves around a strong thesis but also acknowledges opposing points of view.
 Anticipating the counterarguments will help you refine your thesis.
 After all, every argument has a counterargument.
 If yours doesn’t, your paper might be an opinion, but not a valid argument.

 Formatting special sections like appendices